Shenzhen-Robotics-Alliance/FtcRobotCode-2023/doc/issues/arm not working.md

-Ok we know what happenend, the fucking line caused all of it, the fucking line was in bad condition I measured the votage around the motor port and it turns out to be that the port is functioning well
+Ok we know what happenend, the fucking line caused all of it, the fucking line was in bad condition I measured the votage around the motor port and it turns out to be that the port is functioning well So now I would have to write a PID or put the motors together